stephangriesel/telerik-blogs/how-to-select-a-react-grid.md

 ![](https://imgur.com/XFSD3ZL.gif)

- We make our packages easily consumable through npm to ensure that if you need to build a demo to show your boss, that's totally fine!
-As well you can get a free month of support so that you can really test out every aspect of what it would be like developing with the KendoReact library having full 24/7 support.
+ We make our packages easily consumable through npm to ensure that if you need to get your hands dirty and build a demo, your just an **`npm install`** away!
+As well you can get a free month of support during a trial period, so that you can really have the time you need to evaluate the product or you can always just head over to our [Get Started](https://www.telerik.com/kendo-react-ui/getting-started/#toc-project-setup).

 ## Must Have Features in a React Grid